cocotb/cocotb/docs/source/library_reference.rst

 Synchronization
 ^^^^^^^^^^^^^^^

-These are not :class:`Trigger`\ s themselves, but contain methods that can be used as triggers.
+The following objects are not :class:`Trigger`\ s themselves, but contain methods that can be used as triggers.
-These are used to synchronize coroutines with each other.
+They are used to synchronize coroutines with each other.

 .. autoclass:: cocotb.triggers.Event
     :members: